Compassionate treatment of

 Please contact me.

 It would be my pleasure to personally discuss topics including but not limited to, a detailed description of my euthanasia procedure, quality of life concerns, aftercare options, and grief support resources.
-Please contact me by filling out this form or calling or texting me at 905-876-7766.
+Please contact me by calling 906-876-7766.

 Our dogs back legs are paralyzed.
 He cannot stand up.
 He is in distress.
 We think it may be time to euthanize him at home.